Have you had to overcome obstacles to implementing student centered learning techniques?

 supervisor -- telling how helpful their support was.
 I find that trial

-lessons, keeping everyone informed of the outcomes -- especially the positive
+lessons, keeping everyone informed of the outcomes -- especially the

 ones, and praising those who helped me publicly, goes very far in reducing